RAJANAGORI/Nightingale/SECURITY.md

 ## Reporting Guidelines

-To report a security vulnerability, please email **security@rajanagori.in** with the following information:
+To report a security vulnerability, please email **raja.nagori@owasp.org** with the following information:

 - **Name / Affiliation**: Your name and organizational affiliation (if applicable).
 - **Vulnerability Description**: A detailed description of the vulnerability, including its nature and potential impact.